 Before going through this document, it is beneficial to first understand the best practices for deploying your conductor.

-The purpose of this guide is to provide an overview and walkthrough the process of migrating the routers and their conductor configurations to a newly installed 128T Conductor
+The purpose of this guide is to provide an overview and walkthrough the process of migrating the routers and their conductor configurations to a newly installed SSR Conductor

-During the process of standing up the 128T conductor as mentioned in the Installation Guide, there are a couple of things we will have to make sure before proceeding with the migration of the router.
-Make sure that you have exported the configurations from the existing Conductor and import them to the new Conductor.
+Before proceeding with the migration of the router, ensure that you have exported the configurations from the existing Conductor and import them to the new Conductor.

 While importing the configurations to the Conductor, we will need to “commit” the changes from the PCLI as long as the candidate configuration is valid.
 A restart will be required and then we can proceed with the migration.